 If your child is swallowing incorrectly, breathing through their mouth frequently, sucking their thumb, or has other poor habits, this could affect their oral health and development.
-And even in adults, these patterns can contribute to orthodontic issues and affect quality of life.
+Even in adults, these patterns can contribute to orthodontic issues and affect quality of life.

-But at Inspira Advanced Dentistry, our doctors are here to help.
-We offer advanced, interdisciplinary treatment with myofunctional therapy in Campbell, CA. With our team on your side, you can take steps to correct your child’s habits, encourage healthier oral development, and put them on a path to a lifetime of healthy smiles.
+At Inspira Advanced Dentistry, our doctors are here to help.
+We offer advanced, interdisciplinary treatment with myofunctional therapy in Campbell, CA. With our providers on your side, you can take steps to correct your child’s habits, encourage healthier oral development, and put them on a path to a lifetime of healthy smiles.

 What Is Myofunctional Therapy?

-Myofunctional therapy uses a variety of stretches, exercises, and other physical therapy techniques to correct orofacial myofunctional disorders or OMDs for short.
+Myofunctional therapy uses a variety of stretches, exercises, and other physical therapy techniques to correct orofacial myofunctional disorders (OMDs).
 These disorders include things like mouth breathing, improper swallowing, and other undesirable habits.

 Myofunctional therapy is usually used for children, though adult myofunctional therapy may also be recommended for older patients in some cases.
 Treating orofacial myofunctional disorders is extremely important for kids.
 If left untreated, they can cause serious oral health problems as your child’s teeth, mouth, and jaws develop.